Average Commission Per Deal

 Once you know your average commission, you can reverse-engineer your deal volume target from any income goal:

-Combined with your conversion rate, this tells you exactly how many leads, pipeline deals, and closed transactions you need per quarter to hit your target — turning an abstract annual goal into a concrete monthly operating plan.
+Combined with your conversion rate, this tells you exactly how many leads and pipeline deals you need per quarter — turning an abstract annual goal into a concrete monthly operating plan.

 What affects average commission?